nadhirchoudhury/grc-portfolio/README.md

-# GRC Portfolio
+GRC Portfolio

 Welcome to my GRC Portfolio.
-My name is Nadhir Choudhury and I am actively looking for an entry level role in cybersecurity, specifically in governance, risk, and compliance.
+My name is Nadhir Choudhury and I am actively seeking an entry level role in cybersecurity with a focus on governance, risk, and compliance.

-I come from a healthcare background where I have worked in high responsibility environments that require attention to detail, accountability, and following strict procedures.
-Through this experience, I developed a strong understanding of how important risk awareness, compliance, and proper documentation are in real world settings.
-I am now applying that mindset to cybersecurity and building my career in GRC.
+I come from a healthcare background where I worked in environments that require strict compliance, attention to detail, and accountability.
+In that setting, there is no room for mistakes, and every action has real consequences.
+That experience shaped how I approach risk, responsibility, and documentation.

-This portfolio reflects the work I have been doing to prepare myself for this field.
-These are not just theoretical concepts.
-I created these projects to mirror how GRC work is actually done in organizations.
-I focused on learning how to identify risks, document them clearly, create policies, and align everything with recognized frameworks and regulations.

----

-## What I Bring
+I am now transitioning into cybersecurity and applying that same mindset to GRC.
+I didn’t just learn theory.
+I built this portfolio to reflect how GRC work is actually done in real organizations.

+Why you should consider me

-I understand how to think from a risk perspective and identify what could go wrong in an organization I can create clear and structured security policies such as acceptable use, password policies, and data classification I have knowledge of key frameworks and regulations including NIST, HIPAA, and ISO 27001 I have strong attention to detail and take documentation seriously I bring real world discipline and responsibility from my healthcare experience
+I understand how to identify risks and think from a real world perspective, not just from theory I can create clear and structured security documentation that is practical and usable I am familiar with key frameworks and regulations such as NIST, HIPAA, and ISO 27001 I take initiative and consistently build hands-on projects to strengthen my skills I bring discipline, accountability, and the ability to perform under pressure from my healthcare experience

----
+Certifications

+I have taken steps to build a strong foundation in cybersecurity and GRC:

+AI Security and Governance Certification
+GRC Fundamentals – Governance, Risk, and Compliance (Coursera) ISC2 Certified in Cybersecurity (CC) – currently in progress

-## Projects
+Projects

+This portfolio includes practical work that reflects real GRC responsibilities.

+I created foundational security policies including acceptable use, password policy, and data classification to simulate what organizations actually implement.

-In this portfolio, you will find a set of security policies that form the foundation of a corporate security program.
-You will also see a healthcare focused risk assessment that includes a structured risk register.
-In addition, there is a compliance checklist based on the NIST Cybersecurity Framework to show how controls are aligned with industry standards.
+I conducted a healthcare focused risk assessment and built a structured risk register to demonstrate how risks are identified, evaluated, and documented.

+I also developed a compliance checklist based on the NIST Cybersecurity Framework to show how controls are aligned with industry standards.
----

-## Career Goal
+What I am looking for

-I am looking for an opportunity as a GRC Analyst, Risk Analyst, or Compliance Analyst where I can start contributing right away.
-I am ready to support risk assessments, help with compliance efforts, and assist in building and maintaining security documentation.
+I am looking for an opportunity as a GRC Analyst, Risk Analyst, or Compliance Analyst where I can contribute from day one.

-I am serious about this career path and committed to continuously learning and improving.
-I am looking for a team that is willing to give me an opportunity to prove myself and grow within the organization.

----
+I am ready to support risk assessments, assist with compliance efforts, and help build and maintain security documentation.
+I am motivated to learn quickly, take feedback seriously, and grow within a team that values strong security practices.

+If you are looking for someone who is serious about building a career in GRC and willing to put in the work, I would appreciate the opportunity to prove myself.

-## Disclaimer
+Disclaimer

 All documents in this portfolio are created for learning and demonstration purposes only.
-They are meant to show my understanding and should not be used in a real production environment.
+They are intended to show my practical understanding and should not be used in a production environment.